-The monthly mean mole fractions of CO2 used in the analysis are shown in Plate 3.1, with mole fraction levels illustrated in different colors. hemispheric and zonal mean mole fractions were analyzed based on data from selected stations under unpolluted conditions (see the caption for Plate 3.1).
+The monthly mean mole fractions of CO2 used in the analysis are shown in Plate 3.1, with mole fraction levels illustrated in different colors.
+Global. hemispheric and zonal mean mole fractions were analyzed based on data from stations that fulfil the selection criteria described in Chapter 2 (see the caption for Plate 3.1).
 Zonally averaged mole fractions of atmospheric CO2, together with their deseasonalized components and growth rates, are shown as three-dimensional representations in Plate 3.2.
 These plots show that the seasonal variations in mole fraction are large in northern high and mid-latitudes, but are indistinct in the Southern Hemisphere.
 The increases in the Northern Hemisphere precede those in the Southern Hemisphere by one or two years, and the interannual variations in growth rate are larger in the Northern Hemisphere.